JSON to JSONL Converter

 • IoT Data Processing: Sensor data from IoT devices is frequently formatted as JSONL, allowing for effective time-series analysis.

-These aren't hypothetical — they're the actual reasons developers reach for JSONL conversion on a regular basis.
+These aren't hypothetical scenarios.
+They're the actual reasons developers reach for JSONL conversion on a regular basis.

 Conclusion and Next Steps